 GRAVITY is offered in conjunction with either the UTs or the ATs.
-The ATs are movable in order to achieve a better (u, v) coverage.
-For details on the offered VLTI AT telescope configurations, baseline lengths and position angles we refer to the VLTI Configurations Overview and the VLTI user manual.
-Three AT quadruplets (small, medium and large) are offered for single-field, restrictions apply for dual-field.
-They allow probing three ranges of spatial frequencies.
-Model-fitting programmes should study carefully which quadruplet is the most suitable.
-For complex or imaging programmes, it may be necessary to use all three AT configurations.
+The ATs are movable in order to probe different ranges of spatial frequencies and hence achieve a better (u, v) coverage.
+Modelfitting programmes should be employed to study carefully which quadruplet is the most suitable to achieve the science goals.
+For complex or imaging programmes, it may be necessary to use several AT configurations.
 Note however that AT reconfigurations are executed only once every few weeks.
 The user has to assess whether this is an issue for fast evolving objets.
+Specific restrictions apply to which GRAVITY modes can be combined with certain AT configurations.
+Most importantly, dualfield (astrometric) observations require all telescopes to be located on the same side of the delay line tunnel, limiting the allowed AT configurations such observations.
+For details on the offered VLTI AT telescope configurations, baseline lengths, position angles, we refer to the VLTI Configurations Overview and the VLTI user manual.